CLINIC COURSE DESCRIPTIONS & REGISTRATION

 Prerequisites: Evidence

-Time Commitment (Law Students): In addition to the time requirement for the seminar class, students are expected to spend an average of 14-16 hours per week on their cases.
+Time Commitment (Law Students): In addition to class preparation and participation, law students should expect to spend an average of fourteen hours per week on their cases.

 Semesters Offered: Fall and Spring (Graduate nursing students in the Spring only)